miracle-wm-org/miracle-wm/README.md

 # About
 **miracle** is a wayland tiling window manager based on [Mir](https://github.com/MirServer/mir).
 The tiling features are very sway/i3-like, but will diverge in some important ways in the future.
-See the [timeline](#timeline) section below for the current status and direction.
+See the [roadmap](./ROADMAP.md) section below for the current status and direction.

 ![miracle in action](./resources/screenshot1.png "miracle in action")